tthecoder15/T3A1-Workbook/README.md

     this.birthYear = birthYear,
     this.planet = "Earth"
     this.birthdaySong = function() {console.log("Happy birthday to me!")}
-}
+    // .birthdaySong() is initialised as a method of Person objects }
 let student1 = new Person("Kyle", 2000)
 console.log(student1)